Noticeincorrectlywp-plugin-bluehostinitDebugging in WordPress/home2/slqrdamy/public_html/chocolatelabradorretriever/wp-includes/functions.php6114

 In some countries, Silver Labs are rare, as this is deemed a relatively new color variation.
 This is partly to do with the fact that registering silver puppies is not widely permitted.

 In the likes of the USA, Silver Labradors are no longer considered particularly rare.
 This type of Lab is frequently registered under the color Chocolate in the USA.
+Again, silver is not a recognized color in the AKC.

 Although not rare, Silver Labs are more unusual when compared with the likes of Brown, Yellow, or Black Labradors.